 2.2 Acre Hilly Piece of Land

-At the center of this controversy and opposition to the new housing plan is a 2.2 Acres hilly piece of land at the cross-section of Alessandro Boulevard, Central Avenue and Fairview Avenue.
-Residents have opposed the building of 44 senior-home condominiums at Central and Fairview avenues in Riverside.
+At the center of this controversy and opposition to the new housing, the plan is a 2.2 Acres of hilly piece of land at the cross-section of Alessandro Boulevard, Central Avenue, and Fairview Avenue.
+Residents have opposed the building of 44 senior-home condominiums in Riverside Central and Fairview avenues.

-The primary arguments goes like this, the county will face a traffic saturation issue coupled with “sapping the city’s water supply”.
+The primary argument is that the county will face a traffic saturation issue coupled with “sapping the city’s water supply.”

 City Planner Mary Kopaskie-Brown shared where the proposed houses will be built.

-Other sites are empty plots of ground within neighborhoods and it appears the locals have protested against constructing homes on these empty plots citing environmental reasons.
+Other sites are empty plots of ground within neighborhoods, and the locals have protested against constructing homes on these empty plots citing environmental reasons.

-Those opposed to the 44 condos plan have even come up with a Facebook page titled “No to 44 condos”.
-However, builder of this project points out the faulty approach.
-“They are going to these City Council meetings that have nothing to do with this project,” Kirk Bowlus, president of Riverside-based Bowlus Pacific Venture Corp said.
+Those opposed to the 44 condos plan have even created a Facebook page titled “No to 44 condos”.
+However, the builder of this project points out the faulty approach.
+“They are going to these City Council meetings that have nothing to do with this project,” Kirk Bowlus, president of Riverside-based Bowlus Pacific Venture Corp, said.

-“They are just trying to stir the pot in an effort to kill this project.”
+“They are just trying to stir the pot to kill this project.”

 Threat to Middle Class

-The affordable housing crisis in Southern California was termed as a ‘threat to middle class’.
+Southern California’s affordable housing crisis was termed a ‘threat to the middle class.
 This is why the Riverside County leaders went ahead and approved the plan so that economic exclusion be reduced in the region.

-We at Startempire Wire have already explained how the region is undergoing economic development and which makes it even more important to have housing sorted out for the middle and low-middle class.
-Ontario, CA is already becoming a home building hotspot in California and can serve as an inspiration to the local leaders.
+We at Startempire Wire have already explained how the region is undergoing economic development, making it even more important to have housing sorted out for the middle and low-middle class.
+Ontario, CA, is already becoming a home-building hotspot in California and can serve as an inspiration to the local leaders.